growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ### Site Name

-The content set for the site name is displayed on the login screen and the title of GROWI.
+If the site name is set, it is displayed on the login screen and the title of GROWI.

 ![appsettings1](./images/appsettings1.png)

 ![appsettings2](./images/appsettings2.png)

-### Confidential display
+### Confidential Name

-The contents of the Confidential Display field will be displayed in the GROWI header.
+The contents set as the Confidential Name will be displayed in the GROWI header.

 ![appsettings3](./images/appsettings3.png)

 ### Default language setting for new users

-In this field, the user can select English or Japanese.
+In this field, the user can select English, Japanese, or Chinese.

 ![appsettings4](./images/appsettings4.png)

-The above setting switches the default language when creating a new user in GROWI.
+The above setting changes the default language when creating a new user in GROWI.

 ![appsettings5](./images/appsettings5.png)